segmentio/kafka-go/README.md

 - [goka](https://github.com/lovoo/goka) is a more recent Kafka client for Go which focuses on a specific usage pattern.
-It provides abstractions to use Kafka as a message passing bus between services rather than an ordered log of events.
-While the implementation seem to be of high quality this is not the typical use case we make of Kafka at Segment.
+It provides abstractions to use Kafka as a message passing bus between services rather than an ordered log of events, this is not the typical use case we make of Kafka at Segment.
+The package also depends on sarama for all interractions with kafka.

 This is where `kafka-go` comes into play, it provides both low and high level APIs to interract with Kafka, mirroring concepts and implementing interfaces of